 my elementary school teachers

-I’m probably going to butcher the spelling of some of their last names, but I remember most of my elementary school teachers.
-With the exceptions of gym teacher Mister Madrazo and Social Studies teacher Mister Chicklas, I think they were all women addressed, at least by us students, as “Miss”.
+I’m probably going to butcher the spelling of some of their last names, but I think I remember most of my elementary school teachers.
+At least two of them were men, including gym teacher Mister Madrazo and Social Studies teacher Mister Chicklas, but most were women.
+Married or not, they were all addressed, at least by us students, as “Miss”.

-In kindergarten, in the portable classroom outside of the actual school building, there was Miss MacMurtry.
+In kindergarten, in the “portable” outside of the actual school building, there was Miss MacMurtry.
 She was black, or primarily black if mixed, and probably between 30 and 60 years old.
-She wore her hair in a funny way.
-There were bangs sticking out at the top of her head or something.
-I remember me and my sister, a pupil a few years after me, making fun of it.
+She wore her hair in a funny way with bangs sticking out at the top or something.
+I remember me and my sister; her pupil a few years after me; making fun of it.

-In first grade, my first class in the building, there was Miss Yarrows.
+In first grade; my first class in the building; there was Miss Yarrows.
 She was white, old and wrinkly.
-She could’ve been as young as in her sixties, maybe even her fifties, but she seemed decrepit to me as a kid.
+She could’ve been in her sixties or fifties, but she seemed decrepit as a kid.
 She was nice though.
-If I’m not mistaken, it was her who used to play songs like That’s What Friends Are For and We Are The World via a classroom record player.
-I think it was also her who used to give us salty pretzels to snack on.
+I think it was her who used to give us pretzels and play songs like That’s What Friends Are For or We Are The World via a classroom record player.

-In fourth grade, there was Miss Porter, not to be confused with Miss Potter.
+In fourth grade, there was Miss Porter.
 She was a light-skinned black lady who I think wore glasses.
 Miss Yarrows is the only other one I remember wearing glasses.
 I don’t remember much else about Miss Porter aside from her being my homeroom teacher, though the only other teacher I remember having in fourth grade is Miss Shaw.

 Leave a Reply